opendnssec/odslab/opendnssec-lab.md

 ## KSK Rollover

 The KSK rollover is usually done at the end of its lifetime.
-But a key rollover can be enforced before that by issuing the rollover command.
+But a key rollover can be forced before that by issuing the rollover command.

 1. Check how long time it is left before the KSK should be rolled: